Lucious Boyd: Possible murders

-Police believe Boyd is responsible for a number of unsolved murders, the sexual assaults of several women, and the disappearance of 25 year old Danielle Zacot from Fort Lauderdale, Florida, in 1999.
+Police believe Boyd is responsible for a number of unsolved murders, the sexual assaults of several women, and the disappearance of 25-year-old Danielle Zacot from Fort Lauderdale, Florida, in 1999.

 On August 13, 1997, the naked body of 24-year-old Melissa Floyd was found in some high grass near a guardrail on I95 in Palm Beach County.
 She had been stabbed multiple times and was not positively identified until four months later.
 Floyd was known to use drugs near the Boyd family funeral home and her ID card was discovered by Boyd's family members on the funeral home grounds a few weeks after Floyd's body was found.
 However, there was no physical evidence linking Boyd to the crime.

+On February 16, 1998, 20-year-old Gina Marie Moore was found deceased near a canal along Beeline Highway in Palm Beach County.
+She was nude and had possibly been asphyxiated.
+According to Moore's sister, Boyd's DNA was found on her body.

 On June 28, 1998, 19-year-old Patrece Alston was seen getting into a green Mazda with Boyd.
 The two were supposedly going on a trip to Winter Haven nearly 200 miles away.
 Boyd returned the next day without Alston, who has not been seen since.
 Boyd told the cops that witnesses could verify that Alston had also returned from the trip, but those witnesses later denied having seen her.
 Investigators are convinced that Boyd knows where Alston's body is located.